Court-Ordered Benefits

 Merit Systems Protection Board (MSPB)

-Are You Representing Yourself At The MSPB?
+Are You Representing Yourself at the MSPB?

 Federal employees who represent themselves in their own Merit Systems Protection Board (MSPB) appeal should know that the process is very similar to court proceedings and has a number of legal technicalities.